DorisWarren/soma-kombucha/README.md

 ## Description
 _Soma Kombucha Taproom is considered one of the most healthiest drinks around!
 Would you like to order some booch?
 Objectives for this weeks Independent project, is to replicate a previous Angular project using REACT library._
+* _I plan on making this website functional and interavtive._
+* _UI\UX needs a make over, will add using CSS objects_
+* _Stateful components and Menthod Binding will be troublesome. _

 ## Route Structure
 ![Route Structure](./src/assets/images/Purps.png)